ryan-mcclue/unsw/comp3411/exam.md

   - Carry: 4a + 1 = b or 3c + 10 + 1 = a
   - Exhaustive search
 → 2a.
 Reactive Agents
-Braitenberg vehicle (light and obstacle sensor. move to light, away from obstacle)
+Braitenberg vehicle (light and obstacle sensor. move to light (hate-fast/love-slow), away from obstacle (fear-fast/curious-slow))
 - Horizontal decomposition splits functionality into independent layers that act in parallel More modularity, scalability.
 - Vertical decomposition splits functionality into abstraction layers